Pupil Premium at St Peter's

 - Small group tuition from an additional well-qualified and experienced adult

-- Support with costs for the Residential Visit in Year 6
+- Support with costs for school visits including the Residential Visit in Year 6

 - Support with costs for targeted extended day activities